amabdulr/CNWG/10-Core Writing Structures.md

    **Core Writing Structures (Chapter 10)**
-    - **Section 35**: Find one or more errors in the content using the rules of the section titled **Effective Sentences**.
+   - **Section 1**: Find one or more errors in the content using the rules of the section titled **Effective Sentences**.
 Present the output in the Output Format.
-   - **Section 36**: Find one or more errors in the content using the rules of the section titled **Writing Paragraph**s.
+   - **Section 2**: Find one or more errors in the content using the rules of the section titled **Writing Paragraphs**.
 Present the output in the Output Format.
-   - **Section 37**: Find one or more errors in the content using the rules of the section titled **Lists**.
+   - **Section 3**: Find one or more errors in the content using the rules of the section titled **Lists**.
 Present the output in the Output Format.
-   - **Section 38**: Find one or more errors in the content using the rules of the section titled **Tables**.
+   - **Section 4**: Find one or more errors in the content using the rules of the section titled **Tables**.
 Present the output in the Output Format.
-   - **Section 39**: Find one or more errors in the content using the rules of the section titled  **Stem Sentences**.
+   - **Section 5**: Find one or more errors in the content using the rules of the section titled **Stem Sentences**.
 Present the output in the Output Format.
-   - **Section 40**: Find one or more errors in the content using the rules of the section titled **Parallel Construction**.
+   - **Section 6**: Find one or more errors in the content using the rules of the section titled **Parallel Construction**.
 Present the output in the Output Format.
-   - **Section 41**: Find one or more errors in the content using the rules of the section titled **Ordered Lists**.
+   - **Section 7**: Find one or more errors in the content using the rules of the section titled **Ordered Lists**.
 Present the output in the Output Format.
-   - **Section 42**: Find one or more errors in the content using the rules of the section titled **Unordered List**s**.
+   - **Section 8**: Find one or more errors in the content using the rules of the section titled **Unordered Lists**.
 Present the output in the Output Format.
-   - **Section 43**: Find one or more errors in the content using the rules of the section titled **Item-Description Lists**.
+   - **Section 9**: Find one or more errors in the content using the rules of the section titled **Item-Description Lists**.
 Present the output in the Output Format.
-   - **Section 44**: Find one or more errors in the content using the rules of the section titled rules for **Tables**.
+   - **Section 10**: Find one or more errors in the content using the rules of the section titled rules for **Tables**.
 Present the output in the Output Format.
-   - **Section 45**: Find one or more errors in the content using the rules of the section titled rules for **Positional References**.
+   - **Section 11**: Find one or more errors in the content using the rules of the section titled rules for **Positional References**.
 Present the output in the Output Format.

 ## Core Writing Structure (Chapter 10):